 Booking.com: best prices

 The town of Piazza Armerina is located on a high plateau (almost 700 metres above sea level) in central Sicily about 30 km to the south of Enna.

-Piazza Armerina itself is quite a vibrant town, and has both medieval and baroque areas to explore but it is the remains of the Roman villa or Casale on the edge of town that attracts the most visitors.
+Piazza Armerina itself is quite a vibrant town, and has both medieval and baroque areas to explore but it is the remains of the Roman villa, the Villa Romana del Casale, on the edge of town that attracts the most visitors.

 Explore the Villa Romana del Casale

 Much the most popular attraction in this quiet part of Italy is the Villa Romana del Casale, 4 kilometres south of Piazza Armerina.

 Of the 3rd century villa itself there is not a great deal remaining (although there are enough sections of wall to help give a feel for the grandeur of the original villa), but the mosaic floors (and some sections of wall) have been uncovered and are in very good condition, extensive (more than 3000 square metres), and extremely impressive.

 The huge villa is thought to have belonged to Maximianus Herculeus who was co-emperor from 286 to 305 AD.